Icinga/ansible-collection-icinga/doc/getting-started.md

 ## Databases

-Icinga2 relies on relational databases for many parts of its functionality. **None** of those databases gets installed by the roles.
+Icinga2 relies on relational databases for many parts of its functionality. **None** of those databases get installed by the roles.
 You need to install and configure them yourself.
-For doing so, there are many ways available, e.g. the Ansible role [geerlingguy.mysql](https://galaxy.ansible.com/geerlingguy/mysql) for MySQL flavour (both MySQL and MariaDB) or [geerlingguy.postgresql](https://galaxy.ansible.com/geerlingguy/postgresql) PostGresQL:
+For doing so, there are many ways available, e.g. the Ansible role [geerlingguy.mysql](https://galaxy.ansible.com/geerlingguy/mysql) for MySQL flavours (both MySQL and MariaDB) or [geerlingguy.postgresql](https://galaxy.ansible.com/geerlingguy/postgresql) for PostGresQL:

 ```yaml
 - name: Configure databases for Icinga2